Peter Mandelson: Stepping down as MP

-Despite Labour success in the June 2001 general election, a third Cabinet appointment did not materialise and he indicated his interest in becoming the United Kingdom's European Commissioner when the new Commission was established in 2004.
+Despite Labour's victory at the June 2001 general election, a third Cabinet appointment did not materialise and Mandelson indicated his interest in becoming the United Kingdom's European Commissioner when the new Commission was established in 2004.
 Both of Britain's Commissioners, Neil Kinnock and Chris Patten, were due to stand down.
-Appointment as a European Commissioner would require his resignation from Parliament precipitating a by-election in his Hartlepool constituency.
-His appointment was announced in the summer and on 8 September 2004 Mandelson resigned his seat by submitting his name as Steward of the Manor of Northstead.
-Labour won the subsequent Hartlepool by-election with a much-reduced majority of 2,033 votes (equating to 40.7% of the vote).
-He was succeeded as MP for Hartlepool by Iain Wright.
+Appointment as a European Commissioner would require his resignation from Parliament, precipitating a by-election in his Hartlepool constituency.
+His EC appointment was announced in the summer and on 8 September 2004 Mandelson resigned his seat by petitioning to become Steward of the Manor of Northstead.
+Labour held the seat at the 2004 Hartlepool by-election with a much-reduced majority of 2,033 votes (equating to 40.7% of the vote), being succeeded by Iain Wright as MP for Hartlepool.

 European Commissioner

-On 22 November 2004 Mandelson became Britain's European Commissioner, taking the trade portfolio.
+On 22 November 2004, Mandelson became Britain's European Commissioner, taking the trade portfolio.